-The Best Beauty Looks from the 2018 Golden Globe Awards
+2018 Golden Globes Best Beauty Looks

 Zoe Kravtiz kept things simple and elegant by pairing her choppy pixie cut with winged eyeliner and red lipstick.

 When worn with a retro-inspired updo, Jessica Biel's bubblegum pink lipstick gave her beauty look an unexpected twist.
+Her hairstylist Adir Abergel used AQUIS' quick-dry Lisse Luxe Long Hair Towel ($35; sephora.com) to prep her hair and Virtue's Polish Un-Frizz Cream ($40; virtuelabs.com) to smooth and condition it before creating the updo.

 Celebrity hairstylist Mara Roszak wanted the actress' twisted updo to look effortless, but still elegant like her Louis Vuitton gown.
 Since she gave the style a swept up finish, she spritzed her fingers with Living Proof Control Hairspray ($26; sephora.com) and pinched any sections where there were flyways.
 "This keeps flyaways under control, but also adds definition and dimension to the look," she told InStyle.

-The actress nailed two major hair trends with her platinum pixie cut.
+The actress nailed two major hair trends with her platinum twisted updo.
 She kept her makeup clean and simple with groomed brows and rosy-pink lipstick.
+Celebrity hairstylist Adir Abergel used ghd's limited-edition Gold 18K Styler (ghdhair.com) to add shape to her hair so that her updo had more texture.
+While you won't be able to get your hands on the fancy flat iron the pro used, ghd is releasing a black version with the same technology as the special gold edition on February 1st.

 Millie Bobby Brown's red carpet beauty look is another example of how the actress is the coolest 13-year-old we'll never be.
 She wore her grown-out buzz cut in a braided top knot and exaggerated winged eyeliner on her eyes.
+The Stranger Things star's makeup artist Kelsey Deenihan used Avon's True Color Glimmersticks Eyeliner in Blackest Black ($5; avon.com) on her upper lash line.

 The Golden Globes winner wore her hair in a loose, undone updo with two tendrils left out at both sides.
 Her rose lipstick added another romantic element to her look.

 The I, Tonya star has proven again and again that the lob can be a versatile cut with the many ways she styles it.
 For the Golden Globes, she parted her shoulder-grazing hair off to the side and wore it in loose waves.
 A swipe of bright berry lipstick and a fresh complexion completed her makeup.
+Celebrity makeup artist Pati Dubroff mixed Chanel's Rouge Allure Velvet Matte Lip Colours in La Sensuelle and La Romanesque ($37 each; chanel.com) for the perfect custom shade.

 All eyes were on Elisabeth Moss's long lashes on the red carpet.
 Her makeup artist Daniel Martin finished her makeup with a swipe of pink lip gloss.
 The actress pulled her hair up into a tousled updo with her textured front pieces left out on one side.